Deep Impact (film): Plot

-The Beiderman fragment hits the Atlantic Ocean near Cape Hatteras, North Carolina, creating a megatsunami that destroys much of the East Coast of the United States reaching the Ohio River Valley, also hitting Europe and Africa, resulting in millions of fatalities, including Sarah’s parents, Lerner and her father.
-Leo, Sarah, and her baby brother survive after making it to the foothills of the Appalachian Mountains.
-The crew of Messiah decide to sacrifice themselves to destroy the larger Wolf fragment by flying deep inside it and detonating their remaining nuclear bombs.
-They say goodbye to their loved ones and execute their plan.
-Wolf is blown into smaller pieces which burn up harmlessly in the Earth's atmosphere.
+Biederman hits the Atlantic Ocean near Cape Hatteras, North Carolina and creates a megatsunami that destroys several countries and much of the East Coast of the United States, reaching the Ohio and Tennessee Valleys plus Europe and Africa.
+Millions including Lerner, Jason, Vicky and Chuck perish.
+Leo, Sarah, her brother and other survivors make it to safety in the foothills of the Appalachian Mountains.
+The Messiah crew, now dangerously low on life-support and remaining propellant fuel, decide to sacrifice themselves by flying deep inside Wolf and detonating their remaining nuclear bombs.
+They allow Spurgeon, whose sons are on active duty, pilot Andrea, navigator Mark, and Oren to say goodbye to their loved ones before executing their plan.
+Wolf is blown into a million pieces which burn up harmlessly in the atmosphere and lights up the sky for an hour, averting further catastrophe.

-After the waters recede, President Beck speaks to a large crowd at an under-construction replacement United States Capitol, encouraging them to remember those lost as they begin to rebuild.
+Sometime after the waters recede, Beck addresses thousands at an under-construction replacement United States Capitol and announces the start of rebuilding their home that the Messiah has saved.